jeurboy/json-field-selector/README.md

-Object field selector for PHP Object
+Field selector for PHP Object
 =============================

 ## Description
 The library for filter complex array/hash or object and return the actual fields you want to use.

 If you have a large variables contained with unused values which not necessary to used.
 The library will helps by filter out all the unused fields and left your fields on return variable.